buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedInfrastructureElements/Entities/IfcGeotechnicalAssembly.md

+# IfcGeotechnicalAssembly

 Representation of the abstract concept of a geological and geotechnical model, usually an interpretation but sometimes created direct from ground penetrating measurement.
 <!-- end of short definition -->

 Use of an assembly is optional but can carry the methodology and uncertainty information.